ThulyoAraujo/ThulyoAraujo/README.md

 </div>

-- 🔭 Atualmente trabalho como DEV back-end
+- 🔭 I currently work as a back-end software developer